 - An interactive science museum in the form of a whale’s skeleton – the largest building in Spain

 - A cable-stayed bridge above the arid Turia riverbed – the highest point in Valencia.

 - An open-air oceanographic park taking up the form of a water lily; the largest oceanographic aquarium in Europe

 tip: go to the aquarium late in the afternoon and then dine underwater in Oceanos Submarine Restaurant, as the aquarium is open until late at night

 You can buy tickets for the City of Arts and Sciences by upgrading your 24-hour hop-on hop-off bus to include the City and the Valencia Aquarium.

 So, what are you waiting for?
+Whether you’re tucking into a world-class paella or hunting down the Holy Grail, Valencia will welcome you warmly.
 Have you booked your flights yet?
-Valencia is an all-inclusive destination that allows you to indulge in fine food and drink rooted in ancient agriculture.
+The city is an all-inclusive destination that allows you to indulge in fine food and drink rooted in ancient agriculture.

 Laze on pristine beaches or simply stroll around the multicultural Old Town with its rich history.